 Upscale line Windstar -- sailing to ports throughout Alaska, Asia, Canada and New England, Europe, the Caribbean, Central America and the South Pacific -- doesn't offer traditional masted sailing ships but does deliver a similarly pleasing aesthetic via its trio of yachts equipped with sails.
 The three ships include the 148-passenger Wind Spirit and Wind Star, each with four masts and six sails, and the larger 312-passenger vessel, Wind Surf, with a whopping five masts and seven sails.
 (Windstar also has three additional 212-passenger yachts, which come minus the sails: Star Pride, Star Breeze and Star Legend.)

-One of our favorite features -- available on each of Windstar's vessels -- is the water sports platform, with its range of complimentary water sports (snorkeling, wind-sailing, paddle-boarding and even water-skiing).
+One of our favourite features -- available on each of Windstar's vessels -- is the water sports platform, with its range of complimentary water sports (snorkelling, wind-sailing, paddle-boarding and even water-skiing).

 10. Island Windjammers

 Island Windjammers focuses more on the joys of sailing than on over-the-top shipboard amenities.
 The line offers sailings in the Windward Islands from Grenada on the 10-passenger Diamant; its 24-passenger schooner, Sagitta, sails Leeward Islands cruises out of St. Maarten; and 26-passenger Vela offers a mix of both.
 Other itineraries include the French West Indies and the British Virgin Islands; look, too, for special themed cruises like Solo Sojourns (for those traveling alone), Rum Cruises, Pirates and Mermaid Week, and Taste of the (Caribbean) Islands foodie sailing.